ret2basic/nand2tetris/README.md

-# From Nand to Tetris
+# nand2tetris

-"From Nand to Tetris" is a collection of projects that let student **build a computer from scratch**.
+**"nand2tetris"** (From Nand to Tetris) is a collection of projects that let student **build a computer from scratch**.
 It is a hands-on journey that starts with the most elementary logic gate, called **Nand**. and ends up, 12 projects later, with a **general-purpose computer system capable of running Tetris**.
 Specifically, the 12 projects are:

 1. [Boolean Logic](https://github.com/ret2basic/From-Nand-to-Tetris/tree/main/projects/01)
 2. [Boolean Arithmetic](https://github.com/ret2basic/From-Nand-to-Tetris/tree/main/projects/02)